The European Union's General Data Protection Regulation on data privacy rights takes effect as of May 2018:

 "The EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC and was designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organizations across the region approach data privacy."

-Adobe Experience Manager (AEM) must be considered for GDPR compliance.
+Adobe Experience Manager (AEM) must be considered as part of a company's GDPR compliance efforts.
 These considerations can be broken down by module.

-AEM instances, and the custom applications that might process PII data, are owned and operated by AEM customers.
-This means that the Data Processor and Data Controller as defined in GDPR are both owned and managed by the AEM customer, so AEM 6.4 does not include any out-of-the-box service to handle GDPR requests.
+AEM instances, and the custom applications that might process Personal Data, are owned and operated by AEM customers.
+This means that the Data Subject requests for access and erasure (deletion) as defined in GDPR are both owned and managed by the AEM customer, so AEM 6.4 does not include any out-of-the-box service to handle GDPR requests.

 The diagram above illustrates what a GDPR request workflow might look like.